Language selection

 Bilateral relations

-Canada and Malaysia celebrated 65 years of official diplomatic relations in 2022.
+Canada and Malaysia celebrated 67 years of official diplomatic relations in 2024.
 Our friendly ties stretch back to the beginnings of modern Malaysia.
 Canada was one of the first countries to establish formal diplomatic relations with the newly independent Federation of Malaya in 1957.
 In Malaysia, Canada is represented by the High Commission of Canada in Malaysia in Kuala Lumpur, and by an Honorary Consulate in Penang.
-Malaysia is represented in Canada by a High Commission in Ottawa, a Trade Office in Toronto and a Consulate in Vancouver.
+Malaysia is represented in Canada by a High Commission in Ottawa, and a Consulate in Vancouver.

-Canada and Malaysia value multilateralism and interact in several forums, including the Commonwealth, the Asia-Pacific Economic Cooperation (APEC) forum, and the World Trade Organization.
-Malaysia is Canada’s Association of Southeast Asian Nations (ASEAN) coordinating country for 2021 to 2024.
+Canada and Malaysia value multilateralism and interact in several forums, including the Association of Southeast Asian Nations (ASEAN), the Commonwealth, the Asia-Pacific Economic Cooperation (APEC) forum, and the World Trade Organization.
+Malaysia will be the Chair of ASEAN in 2025.

 Trade relations

-Malaysia is one of Canada’s largest bilateral merchandise trading partners in the Association of Southeast Asian Nations (ASEAN) region.
-In 2022, bilateral trade was up 17% to $5.7 billion, up from $4.8 billion in 2021.
-Canadian merchandise exports to Malaysia reached $1.5 billion in 2022 (up 48%), with imports reaching $4.2 billion (up 9%).
+Malaysia is one of Canada’s largest bilateral merchandise trading partners in Southeast Asia.
+Since 2020, bilateral trade with Malaysia has increased by 24%, rising from $3.7 billion in 2020 to $4.7 billion in 2023.
+Canadian merchandise exports to Malaysia amounted to $1.2 billion in 2023 ($1.5 billion in 2022).
+Canadian imports were $3.5 billion in 2023 ($4.2 billion in 2022).
 Top Canadian exports included metals, farm, fishing and intermediate food products, and electronics.

 As of November 29, 2022, bilateral commercial exchanges between Malaysia and Canada are bolstered by the Comprehensive Progressive Trans-Pacific Partnership trade agreement.